-For more information on Moore's Law, we refer the reader to Schaller (1997).
+For more information on Moore's Law, see Schaller (1997).
 For detailed descriptions of early computers as well as profiles and reminiscences of industry pioneers, you may wish to consult the IEEE Annals of the History of Computing, which is published quarterly.
 The Computer Museum History Center can be found online at www.computerhistory.org.
 It contains various exhibits, research, timelines, and collections.
 Many cities now have computer museums and allow visitors to use some of the older computers.